google/flax/docs_nnx/examples/machine_translation.md

 ## Define Transformer components: Encoder, Decoder, Positional Embed

 In many ways this is very similar to the original source, with `ops` changing to `jnp` and `keras` or `layers` becoming `nnx`.
-Certain module-specific arguments come and go, like the rngs attached to most things in the updated version, and decode=False in the MultiHeadAttention call.
+Certain module-specific arguments come and go, like the rngs attached to most things in the updated version, and `decode=False` in the `MultiHeadAttention` call.

+`TransformerEncoder` implements a standard encoder block: self-attention over the input sequence followed by a two-layer feed-forward projection, with a residual connection and layer norm after each sub-layer.

 ```python
 class TransformerEncoder(nnx.Module):